-- 1. Open the Activities overview and type pass. - 2.
-Open Passwords and Keys. - 3.
-Click the + button in the upper left corner. - 4.
-Select Password keyring from the list. - 5.
-Enter a name for the keyring and click Add. - 6.
-Set and confirm a new Password for the keyring and click Continue to create the keyring.
+- 1. Click Applications > Utilities > Passwords and Keys. - 2.
+Click File > New > Password Keyring, then click Continue. - 3.
+Enter a name for the keyring and click Add. - 4.
+Set and confirm a new Password for the keyring and click Create.

 To change the unlock password of an existing keyring, right-click the keyring in the Passwords tab and click Change Password.
 You need to provide the old password to be able to change it.
 To change the default keyring for application passwords, right-click the keyring in the Passwords tab and click Set as Default.